mohideen/blacklight_date_range_limit/README.md

 Without canvas, view will cleanly degrade to an ordinary textual listing of range segments as facets.

-Or, you can use excanvas.js to add canvas support to IE.  `blacklight_range_limit` includes the `excanvas.js` file, but you'll have to manually add a reference to it to your Rails layout template -- if you were previously using the stock Blacklight layout, you'll have to add a local custom layout instead.
+Or, you can use excanvas.js to add canvas support to IE.  `blacklight_date_range_limit` includes the `excanvas.js` file, but you'll have to manually add a reference to it to your Rails layout template -- if you were previously using the stock Blacklight layout, you'll have to add a local custom layout instead.
 Then add this to the html `<head>` section: